nelsonGuo/androidProject-1/README.md

 # Structures
 This is a instruction about structures in this app.
-For team better understands and develop.
+For team better understands and develops.

 ## Layout
 - activity_explore.xml